+In the revision1, the experimental result are updated

 Proposed method

 The proposed method suggests to signal BDPCM chroma flag when current CU is coded MODE_INTRA and ACT flag is equal to 0.
 The chroma intra prediction mode is forced to DM and BDPCM chroma flag is inherited from BDPCM luma flag of the corresponding luma coding block when the ACT flag is transmitted as 1.